-Today, sales of CMOS sensors have overtaken those of CCDs (see for example []) and their market share is continuously growing.
-Industry has been improving the image quality of the sensor and nowadays some professional, full frame digital cameras host CMOS image sensors (see for example [,]).
+Today, sales of CMOS sensors have overtaken those of CCDs (see for example [1]) and their market share is continuously growing.
+Industry has been improving the image quality of the sensor and nowadays some professional, full frame digital cameras host CMOS image sensors (see for example [2, 3]).
 Image quality depends on several parameters, but by far the main selling point of a camera is the pixel count.
-For a given sensor format, e.g. APS-C or 35 mm, the megapixel race brings a continuous reduction in pixel size and this has led industry to develop very small pixels.
-Pixels smaller than 2 μm are already in production (see for example []) and pixels as small as 1.2 μm have been presented [, ,].
-In order to maintain a reasonable fill factor, the number of transistors needs to be kept to a minimum and shared architectures are often used with an effective number of transistors per pixel as low as 1.5 [,].
-As pixel size reduces the number of photons arriving to the pixel reduces accordingly and so electronic noise and leakage current have had to be greatly improved, in particular through the introduction of pinned photodiode and transfer gates, allowing true correlated double sampling to be performed in the pixel [].
-Noise reduction has also been achieved with the use of novel reset schemes [, ,].
+For a given sensor format, e.g. APS-C, 35 mm, ..., the megapixel race brings a continuous reduction in pixel size and this has led industry to develop very small pixels.
+Pixels smaller than 2 μ m are already in production (see for example [4]) and pixels as small as 1.2 μ m have been presented [5, 6, 7].
+In order to maintain a reasonable fill factor, the number of transistors needs to be kept to a minimum and shared architectures are often used with an effective number of transistors per pixel as low as 1.5 [5, 7].
+As pixel size reduces the number of photons arriving to the pixel reduces accordingly and so electronic noise and leakage current have had to be greatly improved, in particular through the introduction of pinned photodiode and transfer gates, allowing true correlated double sampling to be performed in the pixel [8].
+Noise reduction has also been achieved with the use of novel reset schemes [9, 10].

 Although the general improvement of the imaging performance of CMOS sensors is welcome for all applications, each field has its own special requirements.
-A large spectrum of scientific applications, including particle and nuclear physics[, , ,], X-ray medical imaging [,], electron microscopy [], EUV detection for sun observation [] do not require pixel size below 10 μ m and in some cases pixels as large as 100 μ m are appropriate.
+In scientific applications the required pixel size is rarely below 10 μ m and in many cases pixels as large as 100 μ m are appropriate.
 Data rates can be extremely high thus posing severe constraints on data transfer and processing, which are often preferably implemented as early as possible in the data path, even at the pixel level.
 This means complicated electronics often need to be integrated in the pixel, thus pushing the transistor count up, and requiring the use of both NMOS and PMOS transistors.